yaikobzeray/dev-journal/activity_log.md

 Explored Flutter isolates for heavy computation off the main thread.
 Prevents UI jitter.

 *Logged at 16:36 · Commit #5 · Salzburg, Austria 🇦🇹*

+## [DOCKER] Wednesday, 28 February 2024 — Entry 1

+Wrote a multi-stage Dockerfile for the Django app.
+Final image is under 120MB using python:3.12-slim.

+*Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*